edm00se/awesome-board-games/contributing.md

 ## Adding to This List

+Note: if this all seems complicated, it shouldn't.
+Go check out the [example source block for a game][example-game-block] in the [formatting guide][formatting-guide] and it should clear things up.

-Please ensure your pull request adheres to the following guidelines:
+For specifics, please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.